 Oahu is arguably the most popular Hawaiian island, and Honolulu is the most popular destination on Oahu.
 If you’re planning to visit, read on for the best Oahu tourist attractions and other fun things.
 We’ve created this 7 day Oahu itinerary as an easy guide to help you plan your trip.

 Getting to Honolulu

-It’s possible to fly into Honolulu from many U.S. destinations.
-You can also find direct flights from cities all over the world, from London and Sydney, to Canada and even Southeast Asia.
+It’s possible to fly into Honolulu from many U.S. destinations, and in fact there are direct flights from cities all over the world, from London and Sydney to Canada and even Southeast Asia.
 You can check airfares here.